Chicago is 31 percent black, but there's only one black juror at this Chicago cop's murder trial

 Van Dyke shot McDonald 16 times.
 “That’s a lot of shots,” the woman said.

-Prosecutors claimed the defenders were trying to exclude the women because she was black—the defense already had struck two black jurors on Monday, according to the Chicago Tribune.
+Prosecutors claimed the defenders were trying to exclude the woman because she was black—the defense already had struck two black jurors on Monday, according to the Chicago Tribune.
 Gaughan denied the motion, saying the defense had offered “race-neutral explanations” for the previous strikes.
 Still, he kept the woman on the jury, and the defense declined to use a peremptory strike against her, so she was seated.

 Also on Wednesday, prosecutors issued a Batson challenge when the defense tried to strike a 22-year-old black man.
 The man, who had submitted an incomplete jury questionnaire, said he’d seen Facebook posts claiming Van Dyke had “murdered” McDonald, but he had not seen the video.
 Gaughan denied the challenge.
 “I’m not kicking him off because he’s black.
-I have a right to say ‘I don’t want him to be on my jury,'” said Randy Rueckert, an attorney for Van Dyke.
+I have a right to say, ‘I don’t want him to be on my jury,'” said Randy Rueckert, an attorney for Van Dyke.
 “This case isn’t about black and white.
 The press has made it about black and white, for gosh sake.”

-The defense, meanwhile, twice accused prosecutors— who reportedly used four of their five peremptory strikes to get rid of white men—of trying to eliminate white men from the jury.
+The defense, meanwhile, twice accused prosecutors—who reportedly used four of their five peremptory strikes to get rid of white men—of trying to eliminate white men from the jury.
 Gaughan rejected those motions, too.

-In fact, lawyers’ decisions in jury selection likely are about race, at least in part, says Rory Little, a professor at University of California Hastings College of the Law who has worked both as a federal prosecutor and as a criminal defense attorney.
+In fact, lawyers’ decisions in jury selection likely are about race, at least in part, says Rory Little, a professor at the University of California Hastings College of the Law who has worked both as a federal prosecutor and as a criminal defense attorney.

 Extensive research shows “that people are sympathetic to people like them,” he says.
-“So if you’re a defense attorney you try to pick jurors that are like your client—whatever that means.
+“So if you’re a defense attorney, you try to pick jurors that are like your client—whatever that means.
 If you’re the government, you want to pick jurors that are different than the defendant.”
 That could include a consideration of race, along with gender, age, religion, economic status, or other characteristics.
 Still, “within groups you have people who don’t like certain things.
 Not every African American is going to vote the same in every case.”
 A black person who used to work in law enforcement, for example, may be sympathetic to the police.

 In the end, “when we select these juries, we don’t know so much about the juror, and so we make decisions based on stereotypes,” Little adds—especially in a case as racially charged as a police shooting.
 Research also shows that black Americans tend to view the police less favorably than white Americans: “I think it’s naive to think that lawyers and people aren’t thinking about race in a case like this.”

 Perhaps that explains the results of a HuffPost investigation, which looked at 13 trials involving 14 police officers (12 white, 1 Hispanic, 1 Asian) charged in on-duty shootings from August 2014 to December 2016, and found that 11 were decided by majority-white juries.
-Eight of the trials ended resulted in acquittals or mistrials—only five juries found an officer criminally liable.
+Eight of the trials resulted in acquittals or mistrials—only five juries found an officer criminally liable.

 Racial bias may be hard to prove, but in a previous, unrelated case, according to the Tribune, a judge ruled that one of Van Dyke’s lawyers, Daniel Herbert, had sought to exclude a potential juror because they were black.
-(Herbert was defending a police officer in that case, too.).
+(Herbert was defending a police officer in that case, too.)
 The judge reportedly remarked that it was suspicious Herbert had asked for time to respond to the prosecutors’ Batson challenge because, if he had a valid reason for striking the black juror, he should have been able to articulate it immediately.
 Herbert had claimed he needed time to “cool off” in the bathroom because he was “angry” he’d been accused by prosecutors.

 The judge was unmoved.
 According to the Tribune, he noted that Herbert’s first four peremptory strikes aimed to dismiss the only four black people remaining in the jury pool.
 The juror Herbert initially sought to strike was reinstated—and the accused cop was convicted on all counts.